Kuwait Magic Mall

 I was curious to look up this specific ride and some interesting information turned up.
 This ride was manufactured by HUSS Maschinenfabrik of Bremen, Germany from 1982 to 2000.
 It’s a ride that moves around in a clock motion – either clockwise or counter clock-wise in an orbit-like manner.
 The surprise factor is that it stops in midair and then meant to reverse to any position without warning.

 So there you have it, our mini adventure to a closed off amusement park.
 It was a brief peek since the experience was like a “see and run” kind of situation hehe.
 I can now (kind of) check off one of my bucket list things to do, which basically was to visit an abandoned amusement park.
 Except this one is still operating.

 A funny looking restaurant stand for French fries

 This got me thinking…why is Kuwait choosing to forget the nostalgic places?

-I wanted to dedicate this post to the single amusement park we have left here in Kuwait.
+I wanted to dedicate this post to one of the last amusement parks we have left here in Kuwait (in addition to Hawalli Park).
 Kuwait’s 80’s Entertainment City was completely demolished in 2020.
 Shaab Park, another popular amusement park, has ceased operating in 2017 is approaching the same impending doom (yes, it’s still standing there in desolation).
 The only them park still operating is the Kuwait Magic Theme Park.
 I understand that the former parks will be renovated and replaced with more modern ones, but it’s sad and feels wistful knowing that the old places are quickly fading.
 We’ve been seeing it a lot with constructions in Kuwait – they were worn out, haven’t been taken care of for ages and of course they were outdated, kitschy and trapped in time.
 For that very reason, the country wants to make way for more progressive and modern infrastructure that can accomodate things like “an indoor snow park” or another massive aquarium.